nergalyang/fpl-documentation/freelog-presentable-policy-documentation.md

 + ##specific_date_event

-  Use case: A certain time is arrived.
+  Use case: When a certain time is arrived.

    Grammar: arriving date DATE